proofzero/rollupid/docs/reference/galaxy-api.md

 #### X-Galaxy-Key Header

-This is the API Key that can be found in the dashboard of you [Console](../platform/console/) App and is required to authenticate into the Galaxy API.
+This is the API Key that can be found in the dashboard of your [Console](../platform/console/) App and is required to authenticate into the Galaxy API.

 #### Authorization Header